fluencelabs/nox/bench/vm/README.md

   <img src="results/images/compressions.png" alt="Compression tests" width="1015px"/>
 </p>

-It should be somewhat expected that "compilers" (WAVM, Asmble, wasmer) will beat "interpreters" (life, wasmi, wagon) without JIT by large margin, and WAVM is a clear winner here.
+It should be somewhat expected that “compilers” (WAVM, Asmble, wasmer) will beat “interpreters” (life, wasmi, wagon) without JIT by a large margin, and WAVM is a clear winner here.
 You might also note that `deflate` is one of two tests where Asmble loses to wasmer.

 <p align="center">
   <img src="results/images/computations.png" alt="Computation tests" width="1001px"/>
 </p>

-Factorization is one of the tests where Asmble goes almost even with WAVM.
-That might be happening because of Java JIT compiler optimizing hot spots.
+`Factorization` is one of the tests where Asmble is almost on par with WAVM.
+That might be due to Java JIT compiler optimizing hot spots.

 <p align="center">
   <img src="results/images/matrices.png" alt="Matrix tests" width="1015px"/>
 </p>

 Matrix tests are the ones where the floating-point arithmetic is used (except the `matrix_product` test).
-It's unclear why Asmble performs so poorly in the SVD decomposition test but performs fine in the QR decomposition test – that's a subject for further investigation.
+It’s unclear why Asmble performs so poorly in the SVD decomposition test but performs fine in the QR decomposition test — that’s a subject for further investigation.

 ### Conclusion

-WAVM was a definite winner in every test we have performed, and "compilers" were up to 50x-200x times faster compared to "interpreters".
-Asmble can be considered the runner up – on most tests, except one anomalous and another with deflate compression it was only couple times slower than WAVM and 1.2x-2x faster than wasmer.
+WAVM was a definite winner in every test we have performed and “compilers” were up to 50x-200x faster when compared to “interpreters”.
+Asmble can be considered the runner up — on most tests, except one anomalous and another with deflate compression, it was only a couple times slower than WAVM and 1.2x-2x faster than wasmer.

-Unfortunately, because we tried to run the same test on "compilers" and "interpreters", we couldn't make it run long enough for "compilers" without making "interpreters" to run forever.
-This means that "compilers" results are potentially ballpark at best.
-Ideally, there should be another test focused on "compilers" only, and we would be grateful if someone from community helped with that :)
+Unfortunately, because we tried to run the same test on “compilers” and “interpreters”, we couldn’t make it run long enough for “compilers” without making “interpreters” run forever.
+This means that “compilers” results are potentially ballpark at best.
+Ideally, there should be another test focused on “compilers” only, and we would be grateful if someone from the community helped with that :)

 Raw results can be found [here](https://github.com/fluencelabs/fluence/tree/master/bench/vm/results), and the Jupyter notebook used to generate the plots (with some additional analysis) – [here](https://github.com/fluencelabs/fluence/blob/master/bench/vm/results/result_analysis.ipynb).
 [Source codes](https://github.com/fluencelabs/fluence/tree/master/bench/vm/tests) and [benchmark scripts](https://github.com/fluencelabs/fluence/tree/master/bench/vm/bencher) are published as well, so feel free to try this at home!

+Also, welcome to our [Gitter](https://gitter.im/fluencelabs/) if you have any additional thoughts about the benchmark!